 As an Amazon Associate I earn from qualifying purchases.
 Click for details.

-The topic of residual energy hauntings isn’t new, but – this week, when Chris Williams referenced them at my Facebook Page – I thought he made a good point.
+The topic of residual energy hauntings isn’t new, but when researcher Chris Williams referenced them at my Facebook Page – I thought he made a good point.

 If you’ve ever witnessed someone – a living person – who’s in a rage and venting, you’ve seen the kind of anger I’m thinking about.